dspinellis/git-issue/README.md

 You use _git issue_ with the following sub-commands.

 * `git issue init`: Create a new issues repository in the current directory.
+  The `-e` option uses an existing Git project repository.
 * `git issue clone`: Clone the specified remote repository.
 * `git issue new`: Create a new open issue with the specified summary.
 * `git issue list`: List the issues with the specified tag.